Lalaqwenta/GoogleDocPrank/README.md

 # GoogleDocPrank
+## How to
+Open config file and change url.
+After that whole post_record func is for you to rewrite in a similair way, I suppose you will get the idea.
 ## Main Cause
 A project with only one purpose bring some chaos and joy.
 If you somehow stumble on it, fellow marauder, use it freely!
 ## maps_RU